hardiknahata/NYC311-complaint-type-prediction/ReadMe.md

 The 311 dataset has about 40 columns and around 21 Million Rows.

 ## Objectives Accomplished
-I have successfully attempted the following objectives of the problem statement provided by Ezoic:
+I have successfully attempted the following objectives of the problem statement:
+- Challenge 1
-- Challenge 1 : Question 1 : How many incidents were opened in each year (beginning with 2010)?
+  - Question 1 : How many incidents were opened in each year (beginning with 2010)?
-- Challenge 1 : Question 2 : Which borough has the most incidents?
+  - Question 2 : Which borough has the most incidents?
 - Challenge 2 : Complaint Type Prediction given the Complaint Description.
 - Extra Challenge: Deployed the model on the Cloud with Streamlit.
 (Link Provided)